-Pendennis Castle is within walking distance of Kinbrae House and provides a really super day out.
+Pendennis Castle is within walking distance of Kinbrae House (fifteen minutes or so) and provides a really super day out.
 This historic monument is an English Heritage site and is in a wonderful restored condition with a cracking interactive museum installation.
 It is bursting with information for all ages and their cafe is really good.

 During the summer the Medieval Jousting events are fantastic and a fabulous day out for adults and children.

 There are events held throughout the year such as Halloween, Christmas, Easter and special anniversary celebrations.